Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Enhancement of Zeeman-doublet spin relaxation

-\placefig{sf-abs-cumulative-B}{ The rate of spin relaxation in the ground-state Zeeman doublet, $\gamma_{\upa\doa}\mathbin{=}1/T_1$, in the lower-energy QD, plotted as a function of the magnetic field $B$ at various temperatures $T$ for $\efield\mathbin{=}\SI{8.3}{\kilo\volt\per\centi\meter}$.
-Light gray lines show the rate of bare direct phonon-induced spin relaxation for selected temperatures. } For a better insight, we set the electric field to $\efield\mathbin{=}\SI{8.3}{\kilo\volt\per\centi\meter}$, corresponding to the local maximum of the tunneling rate [see inset in \figref{sf-rel-E}], and in \figref{sf-abs-cumulative-B} we plot the effective spin relaxation rates as a function of magnetic field at various temperatures.
-Confronting the effective rates with those of direct spin flip plotted with gray lines for the two most outlying of simulated temperatures, we may notice how the virtual channel plays a dominant role in the low and moderate field range, on top of the standard $B^5$ direct spin-flip rate.
+For a better insight, we set the electric field to $\efield=\SI{8.3}{\kilo\volt\per\centi\meter}$, corresponding to the local maximum of the tunneling rate [see the inset to \figref{sf-rel-E}], and in \figref{sf-abs-cumulative-B} we plot the effective spin relaxation rates as a function of the magnetic field at various temperatures.
+Confronting the effective rates with those of direct spin-flip (plotted with gray lines for the two most outlying of simulated temperatures) we may notice how the virtual-tunneling channel plays a dominant role in the low and moderate field range.
+This is on top of the standard $B^5$ direct spin-flip rate that has a maximum at $B\sim\SI{8}{\tesla}$ and then drops (as the transition energy equal to Zeeman splitting crosses the maximum of phonon spectral density due to piezoelectric coupling).
+Hence, we deal with a phonon-induced Zeeman-doublet spin relaxation without the magnetic field, as opposed to all direct channels that exhibit power laws in the $B$ dependence and hence vanish at $B=0$.